University-of-Toronto-Schools/elevens-2023-assignment-template/README.md

 ## Activity 3: Initial Design of a Deck Class

 ### Introduction:
-A standard deck contains 52 cards, one of each rank/suit combination ( ).
+A standard deck contains 52 cards, one of each [rank/suit combination](https://en.wikipedia.org/wiki/Standard_52-card_deck) ($13\times 4 = 52$).
 In this Activity, you will write a Deck class that represents a collection of Cards

 ### Exploration:
 What instance variables do you need to represent a deck of cards?